-For treatment of minor illnesses and injuries, the Medical Express Unit, or Med-X, offers 10 private treatment rooms, allowing patients with minor lacerations, sprains, coughs, sore throats or other ailments to bypass the emergency room.
-Patients with non-life-threatening conditions can shorten their time in the waiting room by checking into the emergency room online through our InQuicker service.
+For treatment of minor emergencies, illnesses, and injuries requiring urgent care, the Medical Express Unit, or Med-X, offers 10 private treatment rooms.
+Patients with minor lacerations, sprains, coughs, sore throats or other ailments can find the urgent care they need while bypassing the emergency room.
+Minor emergency and non-emergency patients in need of urgent care can also shorten their time in the waiting room by checking in online through our InQuicker service.

 The Saint Francis Emergency Department is located at 231 Ashley Street, just around the corner from the main hospital entrance.
 Parking is free in an adjacent lot.

 *Recognized as a Trauma Center by the American College of Surgeons